Blue Card Change of Employer

 5. FAQ Change of employer Blue Card

-6. Conclusion: Change of employer Blue Card
+6. Conclusion Change of employer Blue Card

 1. Changing employers with the EU Blue Card (Berlin)

 Since the reform of the Residence Act of November 18, 2023, holders of an EU Blue Card no longer require a permit to change jobs ( Section 18g, Paragraph 4 of the Residence Act ).
-This simplification applies from the first day, but with one restriction: Within the first twelve months after starting work, the immigration authorities can suspend the change for up to 30 days and, if necessary, reject it if the Blue Card requirements—such as the required minimum salary—are not met (permission subject to a prohibition).
+This simplification applies from the first day, but with one restriction: Within the first twelve months after starting work, the immigration authorities can suspend the change for up to 30 days and, if necessary, reject it if the Blue Card requirements—such as the required minimum salary—are not met (permit subject to a prohibition).

 2. What happens if the immigration authorities suspend the transfer?